JuliaArrays/StructArrays.jl/docs/src/index.md

 ## Lazy row iteration

-StructArrays also provides a `LazyRow` wrapper for lazy row iteration. `LazyRow(t, i)` does not materialize the i-th row but returns a lazy wrapper around it on which `getproperty` does the correct thing.
+`StructArray`s also provides a `LazyRow` wrapper for lazy row iteration. `LazyRow(t, i)` does not materialize the i-th row but returns a lazy wrapper around it on which `getproperty` does the correct thing.
 This is useful when the row has many fields only some of which are necessary.
 It also allows changing columns in place.

 ```julia
 julia> t = StructArray((a = [1, 2], b = ["x", "y"]));